Turmeric for Rheumatoid Arthritis: What Current Research Is Exploring

 Why Standardized Extracts Are Commonly Used in Research

-Most turmeric studies involving RA use standardized curcumin extract rather than culinary turmeric powder.
-Here’s why:
+Most turmeric studies involving rheumatoid arthritis use standardized curcumin extract rather than culinary turmeric powder.
+Here is why:

 - Raw turmeric contains only 2–5% curcumin